 Feral children and forbidden experiments

-First written assignment: knowing that and knowing how
+Knowing that and knowing how

 Figs viewed from multiple perspectives

-BOLD REFLECTIONS ON THE TOK MINDSET
+REFLECTIONS ON THE TOK MINDSET

 A TOK outlook is the opposite of feeling intimidated or bewildered by knowledge issues that always seem to be owned by somebody else.
 The TOK experience can demystify much of what passes for knowledge in the various academic disciplines.
 Accordingly, no work of art, literature or music; scientific announcement, historic controversy, mathematical argument, esoteric vocabulary, ethical conundrum or political complexity are forever off limits.
 If students develop a authentic sense of ownership of the edifice of human knowledge they will never feel alienated and pushed around by alien forces beyond their control.